Harjot1711/EECS-4461-Group6/docs/Deliverable3/DEL3B_DraftReport.md

-  Team 6 Draft Report
+#Team 6 Draft Report

+- Harjot THANDI
+- Saimanoj YARASI
+- Omar Shamsul HAQUE

-§A. Interim Report Overview
+# §A. Interim Report Overview

 This Interim Report represents our team’s progress toward understanding and simulating the phenomenon of Artificial Hype in Gaming Communities in AI-to-AI interactions.
 We have advanced the conceptual model introduced in Deliverable 2, refined the agent-based simulation design, and run preliminary tests to gather early observations and identify challenges.
 This report establishes a strong foundation for the Final Report (Deliverable 4.B) by detailing our phenomenon overview, simulation design, and initial results.
 In the upcoming final phase, we will integrate additional scholarly sources, refine the simulation parameters, enhance our data collection, and expand our analysis.
 The current work demonstrates approximately two-thirds completion of our project, providing a roadmap for finalizing and enriching our results in Deliverable 4.B.

-§1.
+# §1.
 Phenomenon Overview

 1.1 Introduction to the Phenomenon:
 Our chosen phenomenon is “The Emergence and Spread of Artificial Hype in Gaming Ecosystems”, where AI-driven social bots interact with real users to inflate the popularity of certain games.
 According to Smith et al., 2023, manipulative bot behavior can create disproportionate trends and skew user perception, ultimately affecting which games receive the most attention.
 By focusing on AI-to-AI interactions, we highlight cases where automated agents - ranging from simplistic Rating Spammers to sophisticated Conversational Bots - amplify or distort gaming metrics in ways that even other AI systems (e.g. recommendation algorithms) respond to, creating feedback loops.